Xilinx/Vitis_Libraries/dsp/docs/rst/class_xf_dsp_aie_widget_api_cast_widget_api_cast_graph.rst

     *
         - TP_NUM_OUTPUT_CLONES

         - sets the number of output ports to write the input data to.
 Note that while input data from multiple ports is independent, data out is not.

+    *
+        - TP_PATTERN

+        - sets the interleave or deinterleave pattern for configurations using dual streams, since streams are not considered clones for input nor for output.
+The patterns supported are: 0 (default) : 128bits are taken from each input, concatenated to 256b and output to window. or one 256b window read is split into upper and lower 128b cunks for output.
+1 : kSampleIntlv.
+One TT_DATA sample is taken from each stream and written to window or vice versa.
+2 : kSplit.
+The window is split into 2 halves with each half going to a stream.
 This is the class for the Widget API Cast graph

 .. ref-code-block:: cpp
 	:class: overview-code-block